mlieshoff/blueprint-springboot-docker/README.md

 Afterward you can run into the problem that you cannot execute Docker without `sudo`.
 Then simply check the instructions of the step `(Linux) Socket is not reachable / Tests could not get a valid Docker environment`.

+## Library updates

+Let's keep the thing up-to-date.
+But how to do it with all those libs?

+You can use Mavens built-in tools for that:

+Note: Be a bit careful here.
+I strongly suggest to not use release candidates, milestones, alpha or beta version.

+### Updating minor versions

+``mvn versions:update-parent versions:use-latest-releases versions:update-properties versions:commit -DallowMajorUpdates=false``

+### Updating major versions

+``mvn versions:update-parent versions:use-latest-releases versions:update-properties versions:commit -DallowMajorUpdates=true``

+### Updating plugin versions

+``mvn versions:display-plugin-updates -U``